We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 Are Golden Retrievers aggressive?
 No, they’re not!
 In fact, Golden Retrievers are widely considered friendly and affectionate dog breeds.
-They easily get along with kids, adults, visitors, and other pets alike.
+They easily get along with kids, adults, visitors, cats, and other animals.

 But just like any other dog, Golden Retrievers have the potential to show aggressive behavior when they are irritated or in specific situations.